steslowj/steslowj.github.io/src/content/work/cartography/572_usa-plants-and-fertility.md

   - Illustrator
 ---

 This project is my Lab 2 for UW-Madison Geog 572 Graphic Design in Cartography Class.
+The assignment was to greate an infographic with some spatial/map component.
+I'm proud of my illustrative work on this one, but I gave myself more work by including as much statistical information as I did.
+The choropleth map and bivariate analysis is where the bulk of the assignment was.

-See the full size infographic <a href="/assets/572_houseplants-fullsize.png" target="_blank">here in a new page</a>.
+See the full size infographic <a href="/assets/572_houseplants-fullsize.png" target="_blank">here in a new page</a>

+Skills: ESRI ArcGIS Pro, Adobe Illustrator, cartographic design, gathering data, data presentation, infographic design